-The Company continues to evaluate property acquisitions and dispositions, actively target sources of additional financing through alliances with financial, exploration and mining entities and to explore and develop its exploration and evaluation assets.
+The Company continues to evaluate property acquisitions and dispositions, actively target sources of additional financing through alliances with financial, exploration, mining and Government entities and to explore and develop its exploration and evaluation assets.
 Should it enter into agreements over new properties, it may be required to make cash payments and complete work expenditure commitments.